ksmith4134/strapi-provider-email-postmark/README.md

     - Add the "send-email" folder (and code) in your *src/api* folder.
 The directory should be: *src/api/send-email*.
 You can use this API endpoint from your front-end to send email to your users.

 6. **config/plugins.js**
-    - Add the "email" object code to your *plugins.js* file in the root *config* foler.
-If you do not have a plugins.js file, add this entire file to your root config folder.
+    - Add the "email" object from the *plugins.js* file to your own *plugins.js* file in the root *config* foler.
+If you do not have a plugins.js file in your root config folder, add this one.

 7. **providers**
     - Add the *strapi-provider-email-postmark* folder to your root *providers* folder.
-If you do not have a root providers folder create one.
+If you do not have a root providers folder, create one.
 The final directory should be *providers/strapi-provider-email-postmark*

 8. **Run npm install**
-    - Run *npm install* no ensure that all of your packages are up to date.
-If you experience problems, try deleting your cache folder, npm modules folder, and root package-lock.json file.
-Then run: *npm install*, *npm run build*, and finally *npm run dev*.
+    - Run *npm install* to ensure that all of your packages are up to date.
+If you experience problems, try deleting your cache folder, node_modules folder, and root package-lock.json file.
+Then run: *npm install*, *npm run build*, and finally *npm run develop*.

 8. Adjust all necessary settings in the Strapi Admin Dashboard (see Strapi documentation)
     - Settings > Email Plugin > Configuration
+    - Update your Roles in the Users & Permissions Plugin